 This post may contain affiliate links.

-Are you going camping this summer with your family?
+Are you going camping with your family soon?
 If so, here are some fun things to keep the kids busy while out in the woods without the things that plug in.

 1. Campfire songs and stories– bring a list of some of your old-time favorite campfire songs, stories, or poems to sing/read around the campfire.